-Cloud Assistant is a native automated O&M tool that is developed for Elastic Compute Service (ECS).
-It allows you to batch run commands, including shell, PowerShell, and batch commands, on instances in a password-free manner without the need to log on to the instances or use jump servers.
-You can use Cloud Assistant to perform automated O&M tasks, poll processes, install and uninstall software, start and stop services, and install patches or security updates.
+Cloud Assistant is a native automated O&M tool developed for Elastic Compute Service (ECS).
+Cloud Assistant allows you to batch run commands, such as shell, PowerShell, and batch commands, to execute various tasks on ECS instances in a password-free manner without the need to log on to the instances or use jump servers.
+You can use Cloud Assistant to perform automated O&M tasks, poll processes, install or uninstall software, start or stop services, and install patches or security updates.

 Benefits